Press Conference 25th April 2018 at the Fajr International Film Festival, (FIFF),Tehran, Iran.

 Another questioner enquired as to whether Oliver Stone thought that was any chance of Iranian films penetrating the USA, and being widely seen there.

 He answered, “No, because no other international cinemas have managed to do it yet either,” and mentioned China, and France as examples.
 He went on to say,

 “Americans won’t watch sub-titles, and most of them do not travel abroad.
 However things are changing, through television where we have Netflix.
 Sometimes some hit TV series and films from France and England have been re-made in the USA”

-My note: examples are “House of Cards” (based on a former, British series, which even more edgy).
+Note from writer: Examples are “House of Cards” (based on a former, British version of the series, which was even more edgy).
 Also several French comedies by Francis Weber have been treated to the American re-make treatment in the past.
-Also the Swedish film, “The Girl With the Dragon Tattoo” was re-made with American setting, by David Fincher.
+The Swedish film, “The Girl With the Dragon Tattoo” was re-made with American setting, by David Fincher.
 This is about the limit of such international film-sharing.
 So, it is not very promising for Iranian films to hope to get wide viewing in the USA.

 There was then a question on whether Mr Stone would like to make a film about the situation in Syria, and he said that he would never be able to get the funding for such a project, as an American.
 He also mentioned that he “looked to Saudi Arabia as the major destructor in the region.”

 Someone said that he had once made statement that George W Bush was like John Wayne.
 Therefore, who would he compare Donald Trump to?

 His answer coming quickly, was one word, “Beelzebub”.
 There was a bit of explanation for some who didn’t know that this name Beelzebub is associated with the Canaanite God Bal, and was later associated with the Devil.